BEYOND FAMILY VALUES

 And how does God love?
 Does he love only those who love him?
 Does he give only to those who can pay him back?
 Is he kind only to those who deserve it?
 No, says Jesus, God “is kind to the ungrateful and wicked” (Luke 6:35).
 “He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous” (Matthew 5:45).

-And God’s love goes even beyond this.
+God’s love goes even beyond this.
 The Son of God himself laid aside the glory of heaven to live on earth and bring salvation to wicked, ungrateful people.
 Jesus didn’t come because we deserve it.
 He didn’t come because he needs us.
-He came and died for us just because God loved this world and its people.
+He came and died for us just because God loves this world and its people.

 Anyone with the sense to embrace traditional values knows that it generally pays to treat our families well and to offer our business associates nothing but the best.
 We go all out when we put on a family dinner or go out for a business lunch.
 But Jesus takes us beyond this.
 He says: